stirlo/littlebunker.com/_posts/feeds/environmental-news/2025-05-21-the-us-government-stole-the-black-hills-.md

 In the 1868 Treaty of Fort Laramie, the United States designated Pahá Sápa as “unceded Indian Territory” exclusively for use by Indigenous peoples.
-Just six years later General George Armstrong Custer violated the treaty and broke the law by leading an expedition into the Black Hills that spread true but exaggerated rumors of gold.
-Within the next quarter-century, white settlers, gold prospectors and miners followed Custer, breaking federal law in search of the metal and cutting down three-fourths of the standing trees.&nbsp;
+Just six years later, General George Armstrong Custer violated the treaty and broke the law by leading an expedition into the Black Hills that spread true but exaggerated rumors of gold.
+Within the next quarter-century, white settlers, gold prospectors, and miners followed Custer, breaking federal law in search of the metal and cutting down three-fourths of the standing trees.